yacunas/be_exercise/README.md

 # OneWallet BE Exercises

-Clone this repository into a personal private repository in Github.
+Clone this repository into a personal private repository in Github and add @djansyle as collaborator of the repository.
 Implement all functions/method that has a TODO.
 Aim to pass all the test scenarios.

 Environment: